wtnwin111/interview/src/com/interview/flag/README.md

         When found an 0, calculate the longest len = cur - begin; and update begin = replaced + 1, replaced = cur;
         Keep tracking the max len and max replaced index.
         Be careful for the last case.
-2. Given an unsorted array, find the k smallest elements.
+2. [Array] Given an unsorted array, find the k smallest elements.

     *HINT: Selection Rank.*

-3. Find the minimum distance between any 2 given nodes in a tree.
+3. [Tree] Find the minimum distance between any 2 given nodes in a tree.

     *HINT: use a HashMap record every node's depth, then find the common ancestor of the two given nodes. then calculate distance based on depth.*

-4. Given a char matrix, find the longest path of consecutive alphabets given a starting alphabet.
+4. [Matrix] Given a char matrix, find the longest path of consecutive alphabets given a starting alphabet.
     You can move in all 8 directions.

     *HINT: dfs on each cell.*

-5. Find Leader in Array (Leader means an element which is higher than all number which are indexed higher than element) same problem as #O2_MaxContinuousSeq, only scan from backward.
+5. [Array] Find Leader in Array (Leader means an element which is higher than all number which are indexed higher than element) same problem as #O2_MaxContinuousSeq, only scan from backward.

-6. Matrix is given which is of 0 and 1, all connected 1 forms island.
+6. [Matrix] Matrix is given which is of 0 and 1, all connected 1 forms island.
     Find how many island and the largest size island in given Matrix.

     *HINT: DFS.
-7. Given a string, write a program to find longest length palindrome from that given string.
+7. [String] Given a string, write a program to find longest length palindrome from that given string.
     You can swap the characters of given string.

     *HINT: count the occurrence of char, add all even char and the largest odd char count.*
-8. Count how many inversion in a given array. inversion pair is the reversed pair which A[i] > A[j] and i < j
+8. [Array] Count how many inversion in a given array. inversion pair is the reversed pair which A[i] > A[j] and i < j

     *HINT: based on merge sort, when aux[j] > aux[i], count += mid - i + 1;*